Quantum time dilation in a gravitational field: Introduction

 Indeed, an analogous nonclassical gravitational time dilation effect was shown to manifest for a quantum clock in a spatial superposition at different heights in a gravitational field~\cite{Khandelwal2020}, and interpreted within the formalism of quantum reference frames~\cite{Giacomini2021}.
 In particular, the average time read by such a clock is analogous to Eq.~\eqref{time_dilation}, but with $\gamma_\text{Q}^{-1}$ corresponding to quantum corrections due to gravity.
 As in Eq.~\eqref{time_dilation} there are two terms contributing to the average time observed by the quantum clock: the first term is a classical contribution corresponding to a statistical mixture of the time dilation observed by clocks located at the mean position of each wave packet comprising the superposition.
 The second term is a correction due to the quantum nature of the clock's spatial degrees of freedom.
-Such quantum corrections have been investigated various models (scalar field theory~\cite{Stritzelberger2020,Lopp2021} and full quantum electromagnetism~\cite{Rzazewski1992,Grochowski2021}) taking into account a variety of contributions to the clock's Hamiltonian (i.e., nonrelativistic kinetic energy~\cite{Rzazewski1992,Stritzelberger2020,Smith2020,Khandelwal2020,Lopp2021,Grochowski2021}, special relativistic corrections~\cite{Stritzelberger2020,Smith2020,Khandelwal2020,Lopp2021,Grochowski2021}, and general relativistic corrections~\cite{Khandelwal2020}), and been shown to manifest in physically relevant observables (total transition rates~\cite{Rzazewski1992,Stritzelberger2020,Lopp2021,Grochowski2021}, emission line shapes~\cite{Rzazewski1992,Grochowski2021}, well defined time observables~\cite{Smith2020,Khandelwal2020}).
-Depending on the situation considered different phenomena may follow, such as homogeneous broadening of emission lines, if only kinetic energy is involved, or (special relativistic) quantum time dilation when one considers only special relativistic corrections and the superposition of velocities.
-An analogous gravitational quantum time dilation should therefore manifest for the spatial superposition of wave packets in gravitational field.
-Reference~\cite{Khandelwal2020} considers such a superposition, however with additional contributions to the clock's Hamiltonian---nonrelativistic kinetic energy and a special relativistic correction---therefore providing quantum corrections in addition to the expected gravitational quantum time dilation effect.
-However, one can still extract such a contribution (see Appendix \ref{appendix_comparison}), yielding
+Such quantum corrections have been investigated in various models (scalar field theory~\cite{Stritzelberger2020,Lopp2021} and full quantum electromagnetism~\cite{Rzazewski1992,Grochowski2021}) taking into account a variety of contributions to the clock's Hamiltonian (i.e., nonrelativistic kinetic energy~\cite{Rzazewski1992,Stritzelberger2020,Smith2020,Khandelwal2020,Lopp2021,Grochowski2021}, special relativistic corrections~\cite{Stritzelberger2020,Smith2020,Khandelwal2020,Lopp2021,Grochowski2021}, and general relativistic corrections~\cite{Khandelwal2020}), and have been shown to manifest in physically relevant observables (total transition rates~\cite{Rzazewski1992,Stritzelberger2020,Lopp2021,Grochowski2021}, emission line shapes~\cite{Rzazewski1992,Grochowski2021}, well-defined time observables~\cite{Smith2020,Khandelwal2020}).